Nenotriple/img-txt_viewer/README.md

   - `Auto-Save` Save text when switching between img-txt pairs, changing the active directory, or closing the app.
   - `Text cleanup`: (e.g., removing duplicate tags, trailing commas, extra spaces) happens automatically on save, and can be disabled from the options menu.
   - Text cleanup is optimized for CSV-format captions and can be disabled via the Clean-Text option in the menu.

-# ✨ User Guide

-For more detailed information regarding the various tools and features, please refer to the [User Guide✨](https://github.com/Nenotriple/img-txt_viewer/blob/main/docs/User_Guide.md)found in the repo docs.

 <br>